 So, out with the secateurs and gently snip, snip off all the dead leaves.

-Unlike Oriental Hellebores, these ones have leaves all up the flowering stems (technical term: caulescent) so you can't just cut them off at ground level.
+Unlike Oriental Hellebores, these ones have big thick trunk-like stems (technical term: caulescent) with leaves all up the flowering stems so you can't just cut them off at ground level, as you can with the Oriental Hellebores which don't have big thick stems (technical term: acaulescent).

 Sometimes you can gently pull them off, but there is always the risk of damaging the flowering stem, so I prefer to cut them.